reflex-dev/reflex-web/blog/2025-01-10-displaying-data.md

 ### What Are Web Frameworks?

-Web frameworks are libraries that provide the tools and structure needed to build web applications.
+Web frameworks are libraries that provide the tools and structure needed to build web applications which allows web-based data visualization.
 They handle common tasks like routing, request handling, and template rendering, allowing developers to focus on the unique features of their applications.

 ### Popular Python Web Frameworks for Beginners

-- **Flask**: A lightweight, minimalistic framework that's perfect for small projects and learning the basics.
+- [**Flask**](https://flask.palletsprojects.com/en/stable/): A lightweight, minimalistic framework that's perfect for small projects and learning the basics.
 Flask's simplicity makes it ideal for data visualization projects where you need full control over which libraries to integrate.
-- **Django**: A full-stack framework that comes with built-in features like an admin panel, ORM, and user authentication.
+- [**Django**](https://www.djangoproject.com): A full-stack framework that comes with built-in features like an admin panel, ORM, and user authentication.
 Its robust template system and extensive ecosystem make it suitable for large-scale data applications.
-- **Reflex**: An emerging framework designed for building web applications entirely in Python.
+- [**Reflex**](https://reflex.dev): An emerging framework designed for building web applications entirely in Python.
 Reflex stands out for its ability to create dynamic, interactive applications without requiring front-end JavaScript.
 It's particularly effective for creating real-time data dashboards.
-- **Streamlit**: A framework specifically designed for data applications.
+- [**Streamlit**](https://streamlit.io): A framework specifically designed for data applications.
 It excels at turning data scripts into shareable web apps with minimal code, making it popular for rapid prototyping of data visualizations.
-- **Dash**: Built on Flask, Dash specializes in creating analytical web applications.
+- [**Dash**](https://dash.plotly.com): Built on Flask, Dash specializes in creating analytical web applications.
 It's particularly strong in creating interactive data visualization apps and is widely used in scientific and financial sectors.

 ### Choosing the Right Framework for Your Project

 When selecting a framework, consider factors like project scope, learning curve, and community support.
-For instance, Flask is great for prototyping or small data visualization projects, while Django's robust ecosystem is ideal for larger applications with complex data requirements.
+For instance, for Flask vs Django, Flask is great for prototyping or small data visualization projects, while Django's robust ecosystem is ideal for larger applications with complex data requirements.
 Reflex offers a unique approach by enabling you to build dynamic web apps entirely in Python, making it particularly effective for interactive dashboards.

 Looking to choose the right Python framework for your web app?
-Our latest guide compares Reflex, Django, Flask, Gradio, Streamlit, Dash, and FastAPI.
+Our latest guide compares [Reflex](https://reflex.dev), [Django](https://www.djangoproject.com), [Flask](https://flask.palletsprojects.com/en/stable/), [Gradio](https://www.gradio.app), [Streamlit](https://streamlit.io), [Dash](https://dash.plotly.com), and [FastAPI](https://fastapi.tiangolo.com).
 Whether you're building a full-stack application, data dashboard, or API, the [Top Python Web Development Frameworks in 2025](https://reflex.dev/blog/2024-12-20-python-comparison/) blog will help you make an informed decision based on each framework's unique capabilities.

 ## Setting Up the Development Environment